RX Class Steam Locomotives

 by SteamRanger staff, volunteers and contractors , including overseas purchase and replacement of worn tyres.

-It returned to service in March 2011, but was again withdrawn from service in early 2013 when the need for further significant maintenance work was identified, particularly in regard to the boiler and it is not expected to return to active service until late 2014, hopefully in time to celebrate its 100th year anniversary.
+It returned to service in March 2011, but was again withdrawn in early 2013 when the need for further significant maintenance work was identified, particularly in regard to the firebox which eventually

 Rx224 is actively undergoing major maintenance at Mt Barker Depot following a serious mechanical failure

-several years ago and could well return to active service in 2014.
+several years ago and could well return to active service in the near future.

 F Class Steam Locomotive - F251